sielakos/haskell-talk/README.md

 applyToList :: (Enum a, Num a) => (a -> b) -> [b]
 ```

+## non-strict semantics

-**non-strict semantics** - lazy execution, nothing is evaluated until needed and it's done only once.
+lazy execution, nothing is evaluated until needed and it's done only once.

 ```haskell
 -- examples/example2.hs